AdyKalra/TestingToolsviaTestPyramid/AutomatedGUITests.md

 * spectrum - A BDD-style test runner for Java 8.
 Inspired by Jasmine, RSpec, and Cucumber. https://github.com/greghaskins/spectrum

+* Selenium - Selenium automates browsers.
+That's it!
+What you do with that power is entirely up to you.
+Primarily, it is for automating web applications for testing purposes, but is certainly not limited to just that.
+Boring web-based administration tasks can (and should!) be automated as well. http://docs.seleniumhq.org/

+* Sikulix - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
+It uses image recognition powered by OpenCV to identify and control GUI components.
+This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on. http://www.sikulix.com/

+* sikuli-factory - A based PageFactory model for SikuliX. https://github.com/marcoslimaqa/sikuli-factory

+* selenide - Selenide is a framework for test automation powered by Selenium WebDriver  http://selenide.org/

+* Selenified - The Selenified Test Framework provides mechanisms for simply testing applications at multiple tiers while easily integrating into DevOps build environments.
+Selenified provides traceable reporting for both web and API testing, wraps and extends Selenium calls to more appropriately handle testing errors, and supports testing over multiple browser https://github.com/Coveros/selenified

+* SERENITY - Serenity BDD helps you write better, more effective automated acceptance tests, and use these acceptance tests to produce world-class test reports and living documentation http://www.thucydides.info/#/

+* htmlelements - Html Elements is a Java framework providing easy-to-use way of interaction with web-page elements in web-page tests. http://htmlelements.qatools.ru

+* darcy framework - Darcy is an open source Java 8 framework for modeling user interfaces as page objects with a declarative, automation-library-agnostic DSL. https://github.com/darcy-framework

+* JDI - JDI is the test Framework for UI test automation https://github.com/epam/JDI/

+* Geb - Very Groovy browser automation.
+Web Testing, Screen Scraping and more http://gebish.org/ Geb is a browser automation solution.
+It brings together the power of WebDriver, the elegance of jQuery content selection, the robustness of Page Object modelling and the expressiveness of the Groovy language.
+It can be used for scripting, scraping and general automation — or equally as a functional/web/acceptance testing solution via integration with testing frameworks such as Spock, JUnit & TestNG.

+* FluentLenium - FluentLenium helps you writing readable, reusable, reliable and resilient UI functional tests for the browser. http://fluentlenium.org https://github.com/FluentLenium/FluentLenium

+* SeLion - Enabling Test Automation in Java http://selion.io https://github.com/paypal/SeLion

+* video-recorder-java - This library allows easily record video of your UI tests by just putting couple annotations. http://automation-remarks.com/video-r… https://github.com/SergeyPirogov/video-recorder-java

 ### JavaScript
 *